-- e If the Council's gross annual income or expenditure (whichever is higher) - does not exceed £25,000, it shall publish draft minutes on a website which - is publicly accessible and free of charge not later than one month after the meeting has taken place. - f Subject to the publication of draft minutes in accordance with standing order 12(e) and standing order 20(a) and following a resolution which confirms the accuracy of the minutes of a meeting, the draft minutes or recordings of the meeting for which approved minutes exist shall be destroyed.
+- If the Council's gross annual income or expenditure (whichever is higher) - does not exceed £25,000, it shall publish draft minutes on a website which is publicly accessible and free of charge not later than one month after the - is publicly accessible and free of charge not later than one month after the meeting has taken place. - f Subject to the publication of draft minutes in accordance with standing order 12(e) and standing order 20(a) and following a resolution which confirms the accuracy of the minutes of a meeting, the draft minutes or recordings of the meeting for which approved minutes exist shall be destroyed.